What Is My Dads Cousin To Me?

 • 4th Cousin: The child of your parent’s 3rd cousin and so on…

 Now that we’ve learned the terms, it’s time we calculate those relationships.
-It would be best to look at the generation above yours to calculate whether someone is a 1st cousin or a 2nd cousin.
+It would be best to look at the generation above yours to calculate whether someone is a 1st or 2nd cousin.
 For example, if you are in Generation 1 (aka you), then to figure out if someone is a 1st or 2nd cousin, you’ll need to look at Generation 0 (your parents).
 Then, use the following formula:

 Cousin Calculator Formula